 She was obviously irritated by my asking her opinion.
 Female horticulturalists from the islands of Vanuatu are usually quite shy to speak out.
-She also implied that her family lived quite a distance from political decision-making in the capital, Port Vila, further south on another island.
-However, Jenny gave me an important lesson: ni-Vanuatu7 gardeners consider their lives and gardens to be undergoing diverse changes, mutually and constantly reshaping both communal lives and cultivation practices.
-Over the course of many garden days and equally many conversations about climate change, I came to understand that environmental changes as well as changes in communal lives are part of what ni-Vanuatu consider to constitute climate change.
-These changes are intertwined with how people interact with their environments in a flexible manner, and furthermore how they create and reshape their lives.
-Therefore, climate change can never be considered to be one or the other, separating social from environmental, but is rather better considered to be a process of the same kind.
-Put another way, rather than taking differing perspectives on material matters of a predefined phenomenon, climate change, such change becomes part of the daily practices of cultivation and world making of the people of Vanuatu.
-This book aims to explore this process of the entanglements of new incidents and processes which move the lives of horticulturalists, seeking to investigate how cultivation is used as a way of making sense of these all-encompassing transformations.
+Her family lived quite a distance from national decision-making in the capital, Port Vila, further south on the island of Efate.
+However, Jenny gave me an important lesson: ni-Vanuatu8 gardeners consider their lives and gardens to be undergoing diverse changes, mutually and constantly re-shaping both communal lives and cultivation practices.
+Over the course of many garden days and equally many conversations about climate change, I came to understand that environmental changes as well as changes in communal lives are two parts of the same process and are considered together by ni-Vanuatu to constitute the phenomenon called climate change.
+This notion is intertwined with how people interact with their environments in a flexible manner, and furthermore how they create and reshape their lives.
+Therefore, climate change can never be considered to be one or the other, separating social from environmental, but is rather better considered to be a single process encompassing both elements.
+Put another way, rather than taking differing perspectives on material matters of a predefined phenomenon, such change becomes part of the daily practices of cultivation and world making of the people of Vanuatu.
+Being themselves a part of the matter of climate change, they consider themselves to be actors in the creation of current realities.
+This book aims to explore processes of entangled change which moves the lives of horticulturalists, showing how cultivation is practised as a way of making sense of these all-encompassing transformations and a way for ni-Vanuatu gardeners to move their own lives forward.